keyboardpartner/HX3/README.md

 * <b>TERATERM_MACRO</b>            FPGA and scan core pdate macros for terminal emulator TeraTerm 4.7x (Windows)<br>
 * <b>FOR_OEM</b>                   contains all flash files as above, but with built-in bootloader (Arduino/AVRdude compatible).
 Contains also:
 <b>ATmegaBOOT_xx8.c</b> and <b>Makefile</b>, only needed for re-compilation of bootloaders with WinAVR<br>

+### Update Procedure

+* Download single ZIP archive, unzip to new folder.
+Use only files/applications contained.
+* Start HX3 Remote and connect.
+* Click "Update AVR" and select appropriate HEX file.
+After "Refresh Info" new AVR Version should be displayed.
+* Click "Update FPGA" and select new FPGA_xxxxxx.bit file.
+This also uploads all scan cores (and TG taper_level files on FW 3.8 and up).
+* Set appropiate scan core and options near "Write Basics" button.
+* Click "Write Basics".
+* Check serials/licences, user and FW information after "Refresh Info".
+Done.

 AdaBoot by Adafruit, modified for ATmega644P(A)06/2012 by Carsten Meyer, cm@ct.de